wested/activerecord-userstamp/README.md

 ## Overview

-Userstamp extends ActiveRecord::Base[http://api.rubyonrails.com/classes/ActiveRecord/Base.html] to add automatic updating of 'creator', 'updater', and 'deleter' attributes.
-It is based loosely on the ActiveRecord::Timestamp[http://api.rubyonrails.com/classes/ActiveRecord/Timestamp.html] module.
+Userstamp extends `ActiveRecord::Base` to add automatic updating of `creator`, `updater`, and `deleter` attributes.
+It is based loosely on `ActiveRecord::Timestamp`.

-Two class methods (<tt>model_stamper</tt> and <tt>stampable</tt>) are implemented in this plugin.
+Two class methods (`model_stamper` and `stampable`) are implemented in this gem.
+The `model_stamper` method is used in models that are responsible for creating, updating, or deleting other objects.
-The <tt>model_stamper</tt> method is used in models that are responsible for creating, updating, or deleting other objects.
-The <tt>stampable</tt> method is used in models that are subject to being created, updated, or deleted by 'stampers'.
+Typically this would be the `User` model of your application.
+The `stampable` method is used in models that are subject to being created, updated, or deleted by stampers.

 ## Usage
 The assumption is that you have two different